rsyslog/rsyslog/tools/rscryutil.rst

   steps.
 This option may be removed in the future.

 -a, --algo <algo>
-  Sets the encryption algorightm (cipher) to be used.
+  Sets the encryption algorithm (cipher) to be used.
 See below for supported algorithms.
 The default is "AES128".

 -m, --mode <mode>